Estateguru Review 2024: Failed Expansion with EUR 130M at Risk for Investors!

 Estateguru Alternatives

-Real estate platforms have a good tradition in Estonia.
-An Estateguru alternative with a similar business model is Bulkestate.
-Other and more recommendable Estateguru alternatives are based in Lithuania.
-Both Crowdpear and Profitus, which are controlled by the Lithuanian central bank and have a European Crowdfunding Licence (ECSP), offer many senior secured real estate projects.
+Real estate platforms have a good tradition in Estonia and the Baltics in general.
+Some Estateguru alternatives to consider are Crowdpear and Profitus from Lithuania.
+Both crowdfunding platforms, which are controlled by the Lithuanian central bank and have a European Crowdfunding Licence (ECSP), offer many senior secured real estate projects on their site.

 You can find other Estateguru alternatives on the P2P Platform Comparison page.

-Estateguru was one of the most popular P2P platforms among German investors for a long time.
-Both in 2021 (4.12 points) and 2022 (4.14 points), Estateguru achieved an above-average result and the second place in both recent community votings.
+For a long time, Estateguru was one of the most popular P2P platforms among private investors.
+In both 2021 (4.12 points) and 2022 (4.14), Estateguru achieved the second-best rating within my annual community voting.

 Summary Estateguru Review 2024